 This website uses cookies to ensure you get the best experience.
 By clicking or navigating the site you agree to allow our collection of information through cookies.
-More info
+Check our Privacy policy.

 Letter from the editors

 At the EuropeanaTech 2015 Conference in Paris, George Oates took the stage as the final keynote speaker to make a plea to cultural heritage institutes to stop using search boxes.
 Her observation was that enormous databases that employ standard search do not offer users anything of value.
-She argued that search based heritage databases do not take into consideration the value of the content itself, the context of said content and its relationship with different collections and thereby diminish the value of heritage collections
+She argued that search based heritage databases do not take into consideration the value of the content itself, the context of said content and its relationship with different collections and thereby diminish the value of heritage collections.

 George Oates, EuropeanaTech 2015 Conference from Europeana on Vimeo.